-All land and building acquisitions or improvements, regardless of this policy.
+All land and building acquisitions or improvements, regardless of price, will be capitalized by the District.

-The disposal and depreciation method of fixed assets are set forth in
+The disposal and depreciation method of fixed assets are set forth in this policy.

 I. Capitalization of Fixed Assets:

 All assets with a useful life of greater than one year (non-consumable) and costing \$5,000 or more will be capitalized and (except for land) will be recorded in the depreciation records.